 How Fast Is the Service?

 When you visit VPN websites, you frequently see advertisements like “lightning speed” and “superfast servers” to describe the service they offer.
-NordVPN promotes themselves as being a high-quality VPN when it comes to speed and performance.
+NordVPN promotes themselves as being one of the best out there when it comes to speed and performance.
 After testing their service, we can confidently say that they are right.

 By default, NordVPN is going to choose the server that it thinks will provide the best speed for your current location.
 And it does a decent job with this.
 We did see that choosing a low load server gave us a little bit better speed than what we got from the automatic selection made by NordVPN.
 But it wasn’t that big of a change to make the work worthwhile.